Rapture (Blondie song): Background

-Singer Debbie Harry and guitarist Chris Stein were friends with Brooklyn- and Bronx-based hip-hop artists such as Fab 5 Freddy Brathwaite in the late 1970s.
+Singer Debbie Harry and guitarist Chris Stein were friends with Brooklyn- and Bronx-based hip-hop artists such as Fab 5 Freddy (Fred Brathwaite) in the late 1970s.
 Brathwaite took Harry and Stein to a rap event in the Bronx one night in 1978, and they were both impressed by the skill and excitement as MCs rhymed lyrics over the beats of spinning records and people lined up for a chance to take the microphone and freestyle rap.
 Harry and Stein went to a few more such events, before deciding to write a rap song of their own in late 1979.
 They decided to combine what they had seen and heard in the Bronx with Chic-inspired disco music.
 Keyboardist Jimmy Destri found some tubular bells in the back of the studio, which added a haunting touch to the song.
-The title "Rapture" was an obvious pun on rap, according to Stein.
+The title "Rapture" was a pun on "rap", according to Stein.

 In an early recording the music was slower and simpler.
-Stein said that "[t]he slower tape was just bass, drums and guitar doubling the bass, I don’t think much else.".
+Stein said that "[t]he slower tape was just bass, drums and guitar doubling the bass, I don’t think much else."
 This version was put aside and later reworked as "Rapture".
 For "Rapture", Stein said that "[w]e decided to make it faster."
-Stein later retrieved the original recording, and Harry and Braithwaite added vocals.
+Stein later retrieved the original recording, and Harry and Brathwaite added vocals.
 The result was released in the UK as "Yuletide Throwdown", as a flexi disc given away with the magazine Flexipop.

 Stein loved B-movies and science fiction imagery, so he wrote some surreal verses about a man from Mars.
 For the chorus, Harry tried to capture the feeling of a crowded hip-hop dance floor in the Bronx: "Toe to toe / Dancing very close / Barely breathing / Almost comatose / Wall to wall / People hypnotized / And they're stepping lightly / Hang each night in Rapture."
-They also referenced their friend Fab 5 Freddy, as well as Grandmaster Flash.
-The song was the first major hip-hop song to use original music, rather than samples.
+The rap section references Fab 5 Freddy ("Fab 5 Freddy told me everybody's fly"), as well as Grandmaster Flash ("Flash is fast, Flash is cool").

 Record World said that "Debbie's sweet, enticing vocal transforms itself into a streetwise jam," calling the song "infectious" and calling the rhythm "hypnotic."